Connect with us

 Image/Tutorial: We Heart Parties

 Firstly, cut the white vinyl with your electronic craft cutter into the words of your choice.
 Then remove the excess vinyl surrounding the words as well as the insides of the letters (using a hook).
 Then you can use transfer tape to apply vinyl to the jar.
-The transfer tape is optional but makes the process a bit easier.
+The transfer tape is optional, but it makes the process a bit easier.

 DIY Colorful Hand-Dotted Tumbler